MarcinBawolik/Tasks-list-react/README.md

  I made this tasks-list to no more forget about diffrent things. \
  Use it if you are forgetful. 😀

+ *Interactions do not work in the quest list yet*

 ![tasksList](https://media1.giphy.com/media/kLOkqcrdC5mrCE7k7G/giphy.gif?cid=ecf05e47cgmt57ktqydw24b84cg7b5o6c1apc6n5e7u5z7vm&rid=giphy.gif&ct=g)